Yes! With FullStory, you can identify sessions where users are using a specific browser version. This information is helpful in understanding:

 You can also track browser version trends using metrics and dashboards.
 The example below shows a dimension card with a dependent criteria set to “Browser” is “Safari” and the group by is by “Browser version”.
 The results show the breakdown of usage by browser version across users using the Safari browser.

 The browser version is also available when you're viewing a session playback.
-You'll see information about the browser and operating system that the session was recorded on.
+You'll see information about the browser and operating system that the session was captured on.

 When creating a dimension card, an Unknown value was returned.
 Is this a valid result?